Lebanon: America's Proxy Front (2023–Present)

 President of the United States (2025-present)

-Continued military aid to Israel and provided diplomatic cover for the 2026 resumption of strikes on Lebanon as part of Operation Epic Fury.
+Continued and expanded military aid to Israel.
+Provided diplomatic cover for the 2026 resumption of strikes on Lebanon as part of Operation Epic Fury against Iran.

 Father Pierre al-Rahi